SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 Manual origins
 --------------

-Manual origins created e.g. in :ref:`scolv` may be considered for additional association of picks as controlled by :confval:`autoloc.useManualOrigins`.
+Manual origins created, e.g., in :ref:`scolv` may be considered for additional association of picks as controlled by :confval:`autoloc.useManualOrigins`.